“All women are bitches, bro” James said “Zebras can’t change their stripes, and neither can women”

 And nothing good ever comes out of ignoring nature.

 I know most of you reading this aren’t judging all women in this way.
-Unfortunately, as I mentioned previously, none of us are free from judgement.
+Unfortunately, as I mentioned previously, none of us are free from judgment.

 For most of us, the judgments we make are deceptively subtle and often slip under the radar.